-The Hawke’s Bay Regional Council’s air quality monitoring network includes three stations with automatic beta attenuation PM10 monitors which continuously record PM10.
+The Hawke’s Bay Regional Council’s air quality monitoring network includes three stations with automatic beta attenuation PM10 and PM2.5 monitors which continuously record PM10.
 These are located in Napier, Hastings and Awatoto.
-The Napier and Hastings sites have been operating for over five years, while the Awatoto monitor has been at its present location since February 2012 after being moved from Meeanee where it was used for a traffic impact monitoring project.
+The monioring of PM10 in Napier and Hastings sites has been operating since 2006, while the Awatoto monitor has been at its present location since February 2012 after being moved from Meeanee where it was used for a traffic impact monitoring project.
 We have been monitoring PM2.5 at St Johns and Awatoto since 2016 and at Marewa Park since 2019.

-The objective at these sites is to monitor ambient PM10 levels rather than focus on a particular single source.
+The objective at these sites is to monitor ambient PM10 and PM 2.5 levels rather than focus on a particular single source.
 The Marewa Park and St John’s College sites reflect typical residential areas, have average traffic levels and are not dominated by any particular industrial source.
 The site at Waitangi Road reflects an area dominated by industrial activity.
 Measurements from these sites are used to monitor the State of the Environment (SOE) and to report on compliance with the new NES for air quality.

-In addition to continuous monitoring, the Council conducts fixed period monitoring (typically one year) at different locations in Hawke’s Bay using MicroVol or other low cost monitoring equipment.
+In addition to continuous monitoring, the Council conducts fixed period monitoring (typically one year) at different locations in Hawke’s Bay using low cost monitoring equipment.
 The purpose of this type of monitoring, called screening monitoring, is to target areas in Hawke’s Bay where no monitoring data exists, to assess whether PM10 or PM2.5 is likely to be a problem or not.
 Sampling of either PM10 or PM2.5 with a Microvol occurs every 3 days and sample filters are processed the following month in a laboratory.
 New low-cost monitoring technology allows measurements of PM10 and PM2.5 to be taken continuously and simultaneously.

 The National Environmental Standards (NES) require that PM10 concentrations must not exceed 50µg/m3 (24 hour average) on any more than one day per year in the region’s airsheds. .
 Since 2006, when continuous monitoring was established in Napier and Hastings, the number of times PM10 concentrations have exceeded 50µg/m3 has varied in Napier between 0 to 5 occasions per year and between 1 and 27 in Hastings.